Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Russula variata

 Description:

-Ecology: Mycorrhizal with hardwoods, especially oaks; growing alone or gregariously; summer and fall; widely distributed but more frequently encountered in eastern North America.
+Ecology: Mycorrhizal with hardwoods, especially oaks--but occasionally reported (perhaps erroneously) under conifers; growing alone or gregariously; summer and fall; possibly widely distributed, but more frequently encountered in eastern North America.

-Gills: Attached or slightly running down the stem; close or crowded; forking frequently and conspicuously, near the stem, near the cap margin, and in-between; white; occasionally spotting slightly brownish in age, but not bruising, and remaining white.
+Gills: Attached or slightly running down the stem; close or crowded; forking frequently and conspicuously, near the stem, near the cap margin, and in-between (enlarge the illustration for an example); white; occasionally spotting slightly brownish in age, but not bruising; when young soft, greasy, and flexible (un-Russula-like in this regard).

-Stem: 3-10 cm long; 1-3 cm thick; white, occasionally discoloring brownish in places but not actually bruising; brittle; dry; often becoming cavernous (see illustration); smooth.
+Stem: 3-10 cm long; 1-3 cm thick; white, occasionally discoloring brownish in places but not actually bruising; brittle; dry; often becoming cavernous; fairly smooth.

 Flesh: White; brittle; thick.